(All fields required)

 The indication for treating a fetus with a CCAM is the development of non-immune hydrops.
 The form of treatment depends upon the type of CCAM.
 Those CCAMs with a dominant cyst may respond to cyst aspiration and if it recurs, to thoracoamniotic shunting.

 In contrast to the approach to type I CCAMs with a dominant cyst, solid type III CCAMs require open fetal surgery for resection of the CCAM.
-In the combined experience of CHOP and UCSF with 26 cases of open fetal surgery to resect fetal CCAMs, the survival has been 61%.

 The survival of the fetus undergoing fetal surgery for CCAM resection is clearly influenced by fetal hemodynamic status.
 Many of the fetuses referred for fetal surgery for CCAMs are in advanced hydrops and are almost moribund at the time of surgery.